 Admission to a joint degree program is contingent upon acceptance by both departments.
+Only one application is required, which both departments review.
 Applications to Global and Joint Journalism programs are reviewed first by the non-journalism department and are only forwarded to the Journalism Institute for consideration upon acceptance by the other department.

 Students who enroll in the graduate journalism program score, on average, above 160 (600 old test) on the verbal test of the Graduate Record Examinations (GREs) and at 5.0 on the GRE analytical writing test, and have an undergraduate grade point average of above 3.0.
 No specific GRE subject test is necessary.
 International applicants must take the Test of English as a Foreign Language (TOEFL) unless English is their native language or they have completed their undergraduate education at an institution where English is the primary language of instruction.
 A minimum TOEFL score of 100 on the Internet-based test is required, or a score of 250 on the computer-based test or 600 on the paper-based test is required.
 For the computer- and paper-based tests, a minimum score of 5.0 on the Test of Written English (TWE) is required.
 (For the cultural reporting and criticism concentration, a score of 6.0 is required.)
 International applicants MUST have a fluent command of written English.